 They help event planners understand the quality and effectiveness of presentations, the relevance of topics, overall satisfaction, suggestions for improvement, and so on, and are a great measurement tool for determining the return on investment (ROI) of the event.

-Most event planners conduct a pre-event and post-event survey, the former focused on what participants expect to see and the latter focusing on whether the event matched those expectations.
-During the event, microsurveys may be distributed to capture insight in the moment, or to share as part of presentations.
+Most event planners conduct a pre-event and post-event survey, the former focused on what participants expect to see, and the latter focuses on whether the event matched those expectations.
+During the event, microsurveys may be distributed to capture insight in the moment or to share as part of presentations.